Maldives to open underwater hotel residence

-(CNN) — A luxury Maldives resort is about to take the sleeping under the sea phenomenon to a whole new level.
+(CNN) — A luxury Maldives resort is about to take the sleeping under-the-sea phenomenon to a whole new level.

-Conrad Maldives Rangali Island is building a $15 million two-story hotel villa, part of which will sit 16.4 feet below the Indian Ocean.
+Conrad Maldives Rangali Island is building a $15 million two-story hotel villa, part of which will sit 16.4 feet below the surface of the Indian Ocean.

-The property, believed to be the world's first ever undersea residence, is currently under construction in the South Asian island country and is due to be completed in November.
+The property, believed to be the world's first undersea residence, is under construction in the South Asian island country and is due to be completed in November.

-Named the Muraka -- or "coral" in the Maldives' local language Dhivehi -- it seeks to provide guests with an "intimate and immersive experience of one of the Earth's most breathtaking marine environments."
+Named the Muraka -- or "coral" in the Maldives' local language Dhivehi -- it seeks to provide guests who travel here with an "intimate and immersive experience of one of the Earth's most breathtaking marine environments."

 There's a gym, a bar, an infinity pool, butler's quarters, an ocean-facing bathtub and most importantly an underwater bedroom floor with unparalleled views of the ocean.